-Precautions for safe handling:

-Do not handle until all safety precautions have been read and understood.
+Precautions for safe handling: Do not handle until all safety precautions have been read and understood.
 Do not get in eyes or on skin or clothing.
+Persons with a history of skin sensitization should not be employed in any process in which this product is used.
 Do not swallow.
 Avoid breathing vapor or mist.
 Use only with adequate ventilation.
 Wear appropriate respirator when ventilation is inadequate.
 Do not enter storage areas and confined spaces unless adequately ventilated.
 Keep in the original container or an approved alternative made from a compatible material, kept tightly closed when not in use.
 Store and use away from heat, sparks, open flame or any other ignition source.
 Use explosion proof electrical equipment.
 Empty containers retain product residue and can be hazardous.
 Do not reuse container.
 Ground and bond containers when transferring material.
 Eating, drinking and smoking should be prohibited in areas where this material is handled, stored and processed.
 Workers should wash hands and face before eating, drinking and smoking.
 Remove contaminated clothing and protective equipment before entering eating areas.
 See also Section 8 for additional information on hygiene measures.